HomeDing/homeding.github.io/elements/dht.md

 <https://desire.giesecke.tk/index.php/2018/01/30/esp32-dht11/>

 The chip is designed to run on 3.3 - 6.0 volts with a typical voltage of 5 volts.
 It has been observed that when operating on 3.3 volts the chip sometimes gets out of order and needs a reset by disconnecting and reconnecting the sensor from the VCC.
-Before reading data 1 second waittime is required.
+Before reading data 1 second wait-time is required.

-As the sensor has a sensor period of 2 seconds it doesn't make sense to read the values from the sensor more frequently.
+As the sensor has a builtin sensor period of 2 seconds it doesn't make sense to read the values from the sensor more frequently.

 ## more